d4rkr00t/evo/README.md

   - [ ] Show what's included in hash for a workspace – `evo show-hash pkg-a` or `evo show-hash pkg-a target`
   - [ ] Show dependencies of a workspace – `evo show-deps pkg-a`
   - [ ] Show rule with all overrides – `evo show-rule build pkg-a`
+  - [ ] Show all rules for a WS with overrides – `evo show-rules pkg-a`
 - [ ] Scoped runs – `evo run build pkg-a`
 - [ ] REFACTOR: Refactor logger to interfaces
 - [ ] REFACTOR: Refactor cache to interfaces
-- [ ] Throw an error when not in a EVO project
+- [ ] Throw an error when not in an EVO project
 - [ ] Pretty print duration
 - [ ] Watch file changes during task run
   - [ ] Update FileSystem cache only when a file changes